 Specialist vehicles are identified by their roles.
 This allows easy identification of the vehicle and its role in the emergency it is attending.

-This appliance is from the Paringa brigade, it has 3000 litres of water on board and is 4WD capable.
+This appliance is from the Auburn brigade, it has 3000 litres of water on board and is 4WD capable.

 Naracoorte Rescue for example is a specialist rescue support appliance with Hazmat equipment.

-Mannum 24P carries 2000 Litres of water and has a large pumping capacity for the Urban areas.
+Murray Bridge 24P carries 2000 Litres of water and has a larger pumping capacity for the Urban areas.

 In May 1999, the CFS Promotions Unit held a Photo Shoot which would gather appliances and crews from all over South Australia so members could get together and see what other equipment is in use around in other Brigades.
 The picture below shows these appliances and crews setup.